 - Typhoid fever: A bacterial disease spread through contaminated food and water, this disease causes high fever, weakness, cough, headaches, stomach pains, and loss of appetite.
 Some people also experience a rash.

 With knowledge of these raw sewage exposure symptoms, it’s clear how effective modern plumbing is at saving lives and keeping us healthy every day.
-If you experience a sewage backup at home, please contact the emergency plumbers at Mr. Rooter today.
+If you experience a sewage backup at home, please contact the emergency plumbers at Mr. Rooter Plumbing today.